 Academic sessions + site visits

-Total of two weeks or eight days of classes and site visits in New York City
+Total of two weeks or nine days of classes and site visits in New York City

 (Issued by the School of International and Public Affairs, Columbia University)